Salsabilachattah/nextjsApp/README.md

 ## used public APIs

 - I used [https://geo.ipify.org/docs](ipify) for getting both personnal ip address and searched ip address relative information .
-- I am still looking for a public internet speed API , if you know any , please contact me .
+- I am still looking for a better public internet speed API , if you know any , please contact me .

+## Deployment
+Yet to work on

 ## Contact me
 using this email address : ms_chattah@esi.dz